lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline5.md

 You must also have noticed the `xcom_push()` and `xcom_pull()` used in the code.
 In this DAG, they are used to transfer the data between tasks:

-1. In `split_data()` function, `xcom.push()` is used to push the absolute path of the data output. <b>Remember, Airflow only accepts the absolute path</b>.
+1. In `split_data()` function, `xcom.push()` is used to push the absolute path of the data output. <b>Remember, airflow only accepts the absolute path</b>.
 2. In order to load the split data, `train_model()` function uses `xcom_pull()` to locate the pushed data through `task_ids` and the `key` specified in `xcom_push()`.
 In this example, `task_ids` points to the `task_id` of `split_data_task`.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/airflow_code3.png" width="1000" height="600" />
 </p>

-You might be wondering why not transfer the data directly between Airflow tasks.
-In this case, it is impossible, because the data output & input is pandas dataframe, Airflow only allows JSON string for data transfer.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/notes/airflow_xcom.png" width="766" height="79" />
 </p>

 After seeing your DAG appeared in the DAG list, you can run it, and may get errors in a certain task.
-For example, as shown below, split_data_task succeeded so it's marked as green and train_model_task failed so it's marked in red:
+For example, as shown below,  data spliting task succeeded so it's marked as green and model training task failed so it's marked in red:

 <p align="center">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/airflow_error_flow.png" width="333" height="86" />